illiasaveliev/image-viewer/docs/part1/part.md

 5. Test that APIs are working.

     - Upload test image to S3.
-Open **AWS Management Console** and go to **S3** service.
+Open **AWS Management Console** and go to the **S3** service.
     - Select the created bucket for images.
 Press **Upload** and choose any image on your computer.
     - Look at the stack outputs in the Visual Studio and grab the created API’s url.
 Copy **AWS Serverless URL** value, add **/api/s3proxy/** suffix to it and call.
 For example, <https://x8tvwsuzlj.execute-api.eu-west-1.amazonaws.com/Prod/api/s3proxy/>
-    - The request should return the list of uploaded S3 Images.
+    - The request should return the list of uploaded S3 images.

 Great, we have working APIs, then we need to secure them [Part 2 – Secure your application](../part2/part.md)